 But like most car brands, Volvo reliability is a mixed bag - some models are more reliable than others.
 Also, it’s worth noting that Volvo fares better in other areas of reliability.

-In terms of repair severity, only 9% of Volvo repairs are considered severe, compared to the overall average of 12% across all models.
+Only 9% of Volvo repairs are considered severe, compared to the overall average of 12% across all models.

 Are Volvos reliable?
-Well, it really has to depend on which models you wish to use.
+Well, it has to depend on which models you wish to use.
 According to Consumer Reports, the Volvo XC90 has a predicted reliability rating of 2 out of 5, while the Volvo S60 sedan boasts a 4 out of 5 rating.

 Most people don’t buy a Volvo with reliability in mind.
 However, if you’re buying one and reliability is a big priority, we highly suggest that you check each model’s reliability rating.